 “Me too.
 My muse is pretty great.”
 He takes my hands in his.

-I roll my eyes and blush.
+I roll my eyes, blushing.

 “I’ll text you later.”
 He kisses my inflamed cheek.

 “I’ll see what I can do.”
-He winks on his way out.

 I tug him back by the hand and plant one final kiss on his lips.